Vyral/josh-anderson-recruiting/_drafts/what-stood-out-to-me-at-the-kw-family-reunion.md

 youtube_code: Clws0LMqzzw
 ---

-{% include youtube.html %} I just got back from the KW Family Reunion, so I’m sharing the best takeaways that stuck with me.
+{% include youtube.html %}<center>I just got back from the KW Family Reunion, so I’m sharing the best takeaways that stuck with me.</center>

 I just got back from the KW family reunion, and I heard a lot of insightful thoughts from many smart people. **Today I’m going to quickly run through the top things that I took away from the event:**